The Betsy – South Beach

 What We Love

 - At the quieter end of Ocean Drive, facing the beach

-- Chic and cozy rooftop bar and lounge area with ocean views
+- The chic and cozy rooftop bar and lounge area with its ocean views

-- Live jazz on Wednesday and Thursday nights; sunrise yoga every Tuesday, Thursday, Saturday and Sunday (included in the resort fee)
+- There's live jazz on Wednesday and Thursday nights and sunrise yoga every Tuesday, Thursday, Saturday, and Sunday (included in the resort fee)

 What To Know